 Hitta is a great website for when you need to find an address, name, phone number or post box anywhere in Sweden.
 I used this recently when trying to figure out where to find a post box in Stockholm and bam!
 Worked like a charm.

 Sick of finding your postbox overflowing with junk mail?
 I am!
 And so are lots of Swedes.
 There’s a fanatic Swedish websites called ‘Ingen Reklamer Tack’ meainging ‘No Advertising Thanks’.
 They proclaim: “Tack, men det räcker nu,” which means “Thank you, but that’s enough now,” a fantastic phrase to add to your arsenal of Swedish comebacks.
-With the help of google translate, the site explains the real negative consequences of junk mail in Sweden, and sells stickers for you to put on your mailbox to prevent unnecessary waist.
+With the help of google translate, the site explains the real negative consequences of junk mail in Sweden, and sells stickers for you to put on your mailbox to prevent unnecessary waste.
 Alternatively, there’s Box Art, with even more options.
 Just affix them to the front of your mailbox and you’re good to go!

 This website called Mobilabonnemang, which means Mobile Subscription, takes the hard work out of comparing the prices and data of mobile phone plans.
 It’s a great overview but make sure you look at the fine print!
 Also, not all plans are equal.
 Some allow better roaming internationally, and others have visual voicemail for iPhone, and faster 4G speeds.
 Personally, I’m a big fan of 3-mobile for its fantastic international data roaming and the fun ringtone, but others swear by others for their cheaper deals and not the ringtone.
 This site is updated regularly.
 Also, Pricerunner Sweden now has a similar gig.